Duration: 7 h

 - Mitterplars – Töll bridge - water gate (dam) Forst

-Parking place next the Forster Steg at the swimmingpool.
+Parking lot next to the Forster Steg at the outdoor swimmingpool.

 By train to Merano and by bus line 212 to Algund, bus stop Forster Steg.